 Origin: Free State, South Africa (Originally known as the Orange Free State)

 The Jubilee Diamond was discovered by workers in the Jagersfontein Mine in 1895 and weighed 650.80ct rough.
 Initially named the Reitz Diamond, at the time it was the world’s second-largest known diamond.
 Currently, it is the sixth-largest diamond ever discovered.
-The diamond was cut into two large diamonds of exceptional colour, clarity and brilliance.
-The larger of the two diamonds was named the Jubilee in honour of the sixteenth anniversary of Queen Victoria’s coronation.
+The diamond was cut into two large diamond of exceptional colour, clarity and brilliance.
+The larger of the two diamond was named the Jubilee in honour of the sixteenth anniversary of Queen Victoria’s coronation.
 A consortium of London diamond merchants comprising the firms of Wernher, Beit & Co., Barnato Bros. and Mosenthal Sons & Co. acquired the Jubilee together with the Excelsior.

 THE DE BEERS

 Not long after the formation of De Beers Consolidated Mines Limited in March 1888, a huge light yellow octahedral crystal was found in the De Beers Mine.
 The gem weighed 428.50 old carats (old carats being the pre-1913 non-metric carat) and measured 47.6 mm through its longest axis and 38.1 mm square.
 Excluding Victoria, aka the Great White or Jacob, the source of which remains doubtful, the De Beers was the largest diamond found at the four mines at Kimberley during that time period.

 Weighing 234.65 carats, the De Beers is the seventh largest faceted diamond in the world, not including the Nizam, a now-lost stone which is said to have been only partially cut.
 It isn’t known where the De Beers was cut, but because of its pre-eminence as a cutting centre at the time it is very likely that the work was carried out in Amsterdam.